ismail484/film-movie-trailer/README.md

 How to Run Project
 ------------------
-just donload the zip project (movies.zip)and run entertainment_center.py using command (python entertainment_center.py) [In this section, explicitly describe the steps necessary to run your project from Github repo to the program execution.
-Make sure you try out these steps to verify that you didn’t overlook anything.]
+just donload the zip project (movies.zip)and run entertainment_center.py using command (python entertainment_center.py)

 Extra Credit Description